Download Careers360 App

 IT covers a wide range of CAT topics and practice material.

-Qualities of Best Quantitative Aptitude Book for CAT Preparation
+Qualities of the Best Quantitative Aptitude Book for CAT Preparation

 • Clear and concise explanations: A best CAT Quant book must have clear and easy-to-understand content with good examples.

-• CAT-specific focus: The main focus of CAT quantitative aptitude books must be on CAT exam pattern, question types, and CAT quantitative aptitude section difficulty level.
+• CAT-specific focus: The main focus of CAT quantitative aptitude books must be on the CAT 2025 exam pattern, question types, and the CAT quantitative aptitude section difficulty level.

 • Accuracy and error-free content: The content of a good quant book for CAT preparation must be error-free with utmost accuracy.